Peasants' League: Party history

-The party was founded on February 17, 1917.
-In the elections of 1918 the party won one seat.
+The party was founded in 1917.
+In the elections of 1918, the party won one seat.
 It had campaigned with two lists, one religious list and one secular list, in order to appeal to both religious and secular farmers.
-During the First World War the Netherlands, a neutral country, had to rely on its own agriculture.
-Government influence in agriculture had increased, to the unhappiness of many farmers.
+During the First World War, the Netherlands, a neutral country, had to rely on its own agriculture.
+Government influence in agriculture had increased, much to the unhappiness of many farmers.
 The party's seat was taken by Frederik Bos.
-Between 1918 and 1919 the League cooperated in the neutral parliamentary party, with other four one or two seat parties, namely the Alliance for the Democratisation of the Army, the Economic League, the Middle Class Party and the Neutral Party.
+Between 1918 and 1919, the League cooperated in the neutral parliamentary party, with other four one or two seat parties, namely the Alliance to Democratise the Forces, the Economic League, the Middle Class Party and the Neutral Party.
 The parliamentary party was led by former minister Willem Treub.
 In 1919 Bos was replaced by Arend Braat as member of parliament.
 Braat was an unsophisticated and unconventional MP, who attempted to revoke the law on daylight saving time on five occasions but failed in each.
 He was ignored by most other politicians and scorned by the media for his unsophisticated behaviour.
 He immediately left the neutral parliamentary party.